-Note: These questions and Bible verses are from my iPhone app I Deserve a Donut.
+Note: These questions and Bible verses are from I Deserve a Donut (And Other Lies That Make You Eat).
 For a short online Bible study on emotional eating click here.
 For a full-length Bible study on emotional eating click here.
-To see more questions and Bible verses like these, go to my other blog and click on the questions category over on the right.
+Also available: Taste for Truth: A 30 Day Weight Loss Bible Study.

 Emotional Eating Questions and Bible Verses

 1. What’s going on in your life right now that’s making you want to eat?